danilovilhena/angular-express-blog/README.md

 A blog application using Angular for the frontend part and Node.js + Express for the backend.

-## To see the builded project go to:
+## To see the project on the web go to:
 https://danilovilhena.github.io/angular-express-blog/
-## To run the project locally clone the branch "local":
+## To run the project, clone the branch "local" and execute the following:
 ### Backend
 ~~~
 cd backend/ && npm start